 So, by one of your leader’s own words, Hellenic Polytheism is not directly tied to Reconstructionism.

-Stilian Ariston: No. 1. you declared that you are a Hellenic Polytheist which you obviously are not, 2.
-Yes, if you honour the gods and recognize them, you are a Hellenic Polytheist.
-As I told you, “believing” is alien to my culture.
+Stilian Ariston: No. 1. you declared that you are a Hellenic Polytheist which you obviously are not.
+2. Yes, if you honour the gods and recognize them, you are a Hellenic Polytheist.
+As I told you before, the concept of “believing” is alien to my culture.
 2. I practice the way I do, because it is the historical correct way.
-Because I am a Hellene and I honour reality which includes the Gods.
-Maybe it is ridiculous to other ethnicities, but we don’t have to apologize to “NeoPagans” for our way of life.
+Because I am a Hellene and I honour reality, which includes the gods.
+It may be ridiculous to other ethnicities, but we don’t have to apologize to “NeoPagans” for our way of life.
 3. All kinds of Hellenic Polytheists?
-By this I understand only stoic, platonic etc. Polytheists, not “NeoPagans”, Christians or Muslims.
+By this I understand only stoic, platonic and other Polytheists, but not “NeoPagans”, Christians or Muslims.

-Every Hellene is a “Reconstructionist”, because in contrast to you, we aren’t creating something new, we simply practice something that already was there.
-By the way, I reject “neopagan” terms (“Reconstructionist”, “soft polytheism” etc).
-Only the ancient Greeks weren’t Reconstructionists.
+Every Hellene is a “Reconstructionist”, simply because, in contrast to you, we aren’t creating something new, we are simply practicing something that already has been there, something we have inherited.
+Only the ancient Greeks weren’t reconstructionists.
 Was it me who cited Mr. Alexander?
 I just mentioned him once.
-Our official and greatest organization YSEE made very clear statements: there is no Hellenism without orthopraxy.
+Our official and most important organization, the YSEE, made very clear statements: there is no Hellenism without orthopraxy.
 Ask YSEE’s secretary Vlassis G. Rassias if you don’t believe me.
 Without YSEE, Hellenismos wouldn’t exist today.